• Skip to primary navigation

 Batter Layer:

-• Beat egg whites: Shortly before the baking time for the apricots is up, separate the eggs.
+• Beat egg whites: Separate 4 eggs shortly before the baking time for the apricots is up.
 Beat the egg whites until stiff.
-Add 80 g/ 2.8 oz/ ⅓ cup + 1 tablespoon sugar and the lemon juice and continue beating until the egg whites are stiff and glossy.
+Add sugar and lemon juice and continue beating until stiff and glossy.
 Set aside.

 • Make the batter: In the meantime, carefully fold the egg yolks into the egg white mixture.
 Use a hand whisk to do this, and don't overdo it.
-Next, add the mixed flour and baking powder over the egg mixture and fold in very carefully again; you should not overdo it either.
+Next, add the mixed flour and baking powder to the egg mixture and fold in very carefully again; you should not overdo it either.

 • Cut the cake into squares and enjoy warm or cooled with some whipped cream on the side, if you wish.